Down-Draft/downdraft-frontend/README.md

 DownDraft is an application in which users can get beer recommendations based on the forecast (temperature) and elevation of a planned outing.

 ### Features:
-  * User authentication and log in with Google OAuth
+  * Third-party user authentication with Google OAuth
   * Service-oriented architecture - Frontend consumes Backend API endpoints for weather forecast, elevation, and beer information
+  * Consumes two public APIs through calls to the Backend
+  * Feature testing with use of VCR gem
+  * Caching of responses retrieved from the Backend application
+  * Styling with Bootstrap and CSS

 ## Link